immunefi-team/Bounty_Boosts/Alchemix/30565 - [SC - Low] veALCX does not comply with ERC breaking compos....md

 # veALCX does not comply with ERC721, breaking composability

-Submitted on Tue Apr 30 2024 16:36:45 GMT-0400 (Atlantic Standard Time) by @marchev for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on Apr 30th 2024 at 22:36:45 UTC by @marchev for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30565